pauleveritt/tagstr-site/README.md

 - [PEP 501: Interpolation templates](https://peps.python.org/pep-0501/)
 - [Earlier work by the same authors](https://github.com/jimbaker/fl-string-pep)

-## Docker
+## cpython docker images

-This repo has a `/docker/` directory with Dockerfiles for various images.
-Koudai manages these and also has published them to a registry at https://hub.docker.com/r/koxudaxi/python to make it easier to use.
+This repo has a `/docker/` submodule that contains dockerfiles used to build [Lysandros](https://github.com/lysnikolaou)' underlying [cpython branch](https://github.com/lysnikolaou/cpython/tree/tag-strings-rebased).
+[Koudai](https://github.com/koxudaxi) manages the submodule and also has published the images to a registry at https://hub.docker.com/r/koxudaxi/python to make them easier to use.

-## Devcontainers and vscode

-If you use [vscode](https://code.visualstudio.com/) and have [Docker](https://www.docker.com/) installed, this repository includes a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) to get you running the included demos on top of a pre-release version of python that supports tag strings.

-To get going:

-1. Open this repository in `vscode`
-2. When prompted by `vscode`, click the "Re-open in Container" button
-3. After the container is built and running, open a terminal.
-The terminal should be "inside" the devcontainer.
-You'll be running as a root user and a python [venv](https://docs.python.org/3/library/venv.html) will already be configured and activated.
-4. Run `make install` to install dependencies into your venv
-5. Try a demo!
-For instance, `python src/tagstr_site/htmldom.py`